sinnerschrader/sinnerschrader-reboot/src/jobs/senior-product-client-manager-hamburg.md

   - Strong communication skills and team orientation
   - Structured, efficient way of working with a high degree of solution orientation
-  - Practical experience with agile methods is an advantage
+  - Practical experience with agile methods
   - Business fluent in German and English
 offers:
   - Exciting and innovative projects for well-known companies